pifroggi/vs_colorfix/README.md

 If nothing is set, all planes will be color fixed.

 __*`device`* (optional)__
-"cpu" to use the CPU, or "cuda" to use an Nvidia GPU.
+Device can be "cpu" to use the CPU, or "cuda" to use an Nvidia GPU.
-YUV444PH, RGBH, or GRAYH format will additionally double speed if the GPU supports fp16.
+YUV444PH, RGBH, or GRAYH format will additionally __double speed__ if the GPU supports fp16.

 <br />

 ## Tips & Troubleshooting
+> [!TIP]
-If your clips are not sufficiently aligned, try this: https://github.com/pifroggi/vs_align
+> * If your clips are not sufficiently aligned or synchronized, try this: https://github.com/pifroggi/vs_align
+> * To replicate chaiNNers Average Color Fix, you can convert percentage to radius: `(100/percentage-1)/2 = radius`
+>   ChaiNNers processing works like fast=True does here, but it is recommended to leave it off for better results.